dko1905/uwufy/README.md

 3. remove double `l` or `r`
 4. add text emoji randomly after punctuation (`.`, `!`)
 5. everything must be lowercase
-6. stutter at the start of sentences sometimes
+6. stutter at the start of sentences sometimes, only alphabetical chars

 ## License
 [GPL-3.0-or-later](./LICENSE)